AfZheng126/MORA/README.md

 target/release/mora -h
 ```

-# Query Files
-The program requires a list of query files.
-These can be .fasta, .fq, or even compressed files.
+# Running Mora as a Snakemake Pipeline
+If you do not have a SAM/BAM file but instead have a query file (.fasta, .fq, or compressed files), you need to run the entire Snakemake pipeline to first create the SAM/BAM file.
 If the query files are pair-end quries, their name must be of the form *_1.fq and *_2.fq, where the file extension can something else.
 The directory of these query files must be written into the config file.

-# Reference File
 If a reference file is provided, its directory must also be written into the config file.
 If there is no reference file, you can download the fasta file representing the complete representative and reference bacterial genomes from NCBI RefSeq database by following the instructions from the [Microbial reference preparation](https://github.com/ivlachos/agamemnon/wiki/Use-case) from the Agamemnon Wiki.
 The index will be built when you run the program, so you don't have to manually do it.

-# Taxonomic Information
 Normally, the output of the program is two columns telling you which reference each query came from.
 If taxonomic information about the assigned reference is wanted as well, extra files must be made.
 To do this, navigate to the scripts directory and run
 ```
 bash taxonomy.sh reference.fa
 ```
 where reference.fa is your reference files.
 After this is done, update TAXONOMY in the config file to Taxonomy.
+For more information about the Snakemake pipeline such as information in the configuration file, please consult the wiki.

  # Use Case